Gwinnett County DUI Lawyer - Gwinnett County DUI Attorney

 If you have multiple prior DUI convictions, you may be eligible for Gwinnett County's DUI Court Program.
 DUI Court is designed to combine substance abuse treatment with judicial supervision and focus on rehabilitation rather than punishment.
 To join, participants must first enter a guilty plea to DUI.
 Participation in the program is then a requirement of probation.

 To qualify, participants must live within so many miles of the Gwinnett County Justice and Administration Center to ensure that participants will be able to attend all regular DUI court sessions and other program requirements.
 Certain prior violent offenses may disqualify you from entering the program.

 Participants receive certain incentives to join the program.
-Commonly, jail time and fines are significantly reduced and participants earn credit toward any community service hours they are required to perform through attendance at treatment and counseling sessions within the program as well as court appearances.
+Commonly, jail time and fines are significantly reduced, and members earn credit toward any community service hours they are required to perform through attendance at treatment and counseling sessions within the program as well as court appearances.